JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 Doc2vec significantly improves upon word vectors in a number of downstream NLP tasks.
-Error rates are reduced by 2.4 and 3% for sentiment tagging using the Stanford sentiment treebank dataset
-\[fig:doc2vec-res1\].
-Do2vec achieves a 7.42% error rate on the IMBD sentiment classification task, a 16% relative and 1.3% overall improvement over the previous state of the art \[fig:doc2vec-res2\].
+Error rates are reduced by 2.4 and 3% for sentiment tagging using the Stanford sentiment treebank dataset (Figure 4).
+Do2vec achieves a 7.42% error rate on the IMBD sentiment classification task, a 16% relative and 1.3% overall improvement over the previous state of the art (Figure 5).
 Doc2vec also improves upon the previous state of the art for information retrieval.
 In an evaluation task with a goal of identifying pairs of similar sentences from triplet sets, doc2vec achieve an error rate of